Christopher Slatore, MD, MS

 - The senior investigator for a multi-society survey of clinicians’ opinions on treatment for Stage I lung cancer.

-- Longitudinal Health-related Quality of Life among Individuals Considering Treatment for Stage I Non–Small-Cell Lung Cancer published in the August 2020 issue of the Annals of the American Thoracic Society.
+- Longitudinal Health-related Quality of Life among Individuals Considering Treatment for Stage I Non–Small-Cell Lung Cancer was published in the August 2020 issue of the Annals of the American Thoracic Society.

-- Understanding Patients’ Values and Preferences Regarding Early Stage Lung Cancer Treatment Decision Making published in the May 2019 issue of Lung Cancer.
+- Understanding Patients’ Values and Preferences Regarding Early Stage Lung Cancer Treatment Decision Making was published in the May 2019 issue of Lung Cancer.

-- Patient-Clinician Communication Among Patients with Stage I Lung Cancer published in the May 2018 issue of Supportive Care in Cancer.
+- Patient-Clinician Communication Among Patients with Stage I Lung Cancer was published in the May 2018 issue of Supportive Care in Cancer.

-- It Wasn't as Bad as I Thought It Would Be: A Qualitative Study of Early Stage Non-Small Cell Lung Cancer Patients After Treatment published on November 29, 2017 in BMC Research Notes.
+- It Wasn't as Bad as I Thought It Would Be: A Qualitative Study of Early Stage Non-Small Cell Lung Cancer Patients After Treatment was published on November 29, 2017 in BMC Research Notes.

-- It Wasn’t as Bad as I Thought It Would Be: A Prospective, Qualitative Longitudinal Study of Early Stage Non–Small Cell Lung Cancer Patients After Treatment presented at the 2017 Multidisciplinary Thoracic Cancers Symposium.
+- It Wasn’t as Bad as I Thought It Would Be: A Prospective, Qualitative Longitudinal Study of Early Stage Non–Small Cell Lung Cancer Patients After Treatment was presented at the 2017 Multidisciplinary Thoracic Cancers Symposium.

-- Self-Efficacy & Decisions in Lung Cancer: Early Stage Lung Cancer Comparative Effectiveness Research Consortium Results presented at the International Association for the Study of Lung Cancer (IASLC), 2016 Chicago Multidisciplinary Symposium in Thoracic Oncology.
+- Self-Efficacy & Decisions in Lung Cancer: Early Stage Lung Cancer Comparative Effectiveness Research Consortium Results was presented at the International Association for the Study of Lung Cancer (IASLC), 2016 Chicago Multidisciplinary Symposium in Thoracic Oncology.

-- Even if I Don’t Remember, I Feel Better: A Qualitative Study of Early Stage Non-Small Cell Lung Cancer Patients Undergoing Treatment presented at the 2016 American Thoracic Society International Conference.
+- Even if I Don’t Remember, I Feel Better: A Qualitative Study of Early Stage Non-Small Cell Lung Cancer Patients Undergoing Treatment was presented at the 2016 American Thoracic Society International Conference.

 - Speaker in the Treatment of Early Stage and Screen-Detected Lung Cancer: A Pro/Con Debate scientific symposium at the 2016 American Thoracic Society International Conference.